UMAP: Uniform Manifold Approximation and Projection for Dimension Reduction: A Computational View of UMAP

 To understand what computations the UMAP algorithm is actually making from a practical point of view, a less theoretical and more computational description may be helpful for the reader.
 This description of the algorithm lacks the motivation for a number of the choices made.
 For that motivation please see Section \ref{theory}.

 The theoretical description of the algorithm works in terms of fuzzy simplicial sets.
 Computationally this is only tractable for the one skeleton which can ultimately be described as a weighted graph.
-This means that, from a practical computational perspective, UMAP can ultimately be described in terms of, construction of, and operations on weighted graphs.
+This means that, from a practical computational perspective, UMAP can ultimately be described in terms of, construction of, and operations on, weighted graphs.
 In particular this situates UMAP in the class of k-neighbour based graph learning algorithms such as Laplacian Eigenmaps, Isomap and t-SNE.

 As with other k-neighbour graph based algorithms, UMAP can be described in two phases.
 In the first phase a particular weighted k-neighbour graph is constructed.
 In the second phase a low dimensional layout of this graph is computed.
-The differences between all algorithms in this class amount to specific details in how the graph is constructed and the layout is computed.
-The theoretical basis for UMAP as described in Section \ref{theory} provides novel approaches to both of these phases.
+The differences between all algorithms in this class amount to specific details in how the graph is constructed and how the layout is computed.
+The theoretical basis for UMAP as described in Section \ref{theory} provides novel approaches to both of these phases, and provides clear motivation for the choices involved.

-Finally, since t-SNE is not usually described as a graph based algorithm, a direct comparison of UMAP with t-SNE, using the similarity/probability notation commonly used to express the equations of t-SNE, is given in the Appendix, section \ref{compare}.
+Finally, since t-SNE is not usually described as a graph based algorithm, a direct comparison of UMAP with t-SNE, using the similarity/probability notation commonly used to express the equations of t-SNE, is given in the Appendix \ref{compare}.

+In section {\ref{theory}} we made a few basic assumptions about our data.
+From these assumptions we made use of category theory to derive the UMAP algorithms.
+That said, all these derivations assume these axioms to be true. \begin{enumerate} \item There exists a manifold on which the data would be uniformly distributed. \item The underlying manifold of interest is locally connected. \item Preserving the topological structure of this manifold is the primary goal. \end{enumerate} The topological theory of Section {\ref{theory}} is driven by these axioms, particularly the interest in modelling and preserving topological structure.
+In particular Section {\ref{graph_derivation}} highlights the underlying motivation, in terms of topological theory, of representing a manifold as a k-neighbour graph.

+As highlighted in Appendix {\ref{compare}} any algorithm that attempts to use a mathematical structure akin to a k-neighbour graph to approximate a manifold must follow a similar basic structure.